 The process for clearing a used vehicle through U.S. customs is incredibly straightforward.
 First, you will need to gather the relevant documentation for your vehicle.
 Most importantly, you will want to make sure you have the vehicle’s Original Certificate of Title.
 In addition to this, you will also need either two complete copies of that title or one certified copy.

-These documents, along with the vehicle itself, must be presented to U.S. customs at your chosen port of departure at least 72 hours in advance of your selected ship date.
+Present these documents and vehicles to U.S. customs at your chosen port of departure at least 72 hours in advance of your selected ship date.
 To find out precisely where you will need to present your vehicle and its documentation, simply contact the Port Director for the port that you have selected.

 Provided your documentation checks out and your vehicle passes inspection, it will be cleared for loading.
 Should you have any additional questions about this process, please consult U.S. Customs and Border Protection.